pingcap/docs-cn/system-variables.md

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
-- Default value: `OFF`
+- Default value: `ON`
-- This variable controls whether to enable the acceleration of `ADD INDEX` and `CREATE INDEX` DDl operations to improve the speed of backfilling when creating an index.
-If this variable is enabled, TiDB uses a more effective way to create an index.
+- This variable controls whether to enable the acceleration of `ADD INDEX` and `CREATE INDEX` to improve the speed of backfilling for index creation.
+Setting this variable value to `ON` can bring performance improvement for index creation on tables with a large amount of data.
+- To verify whether a completed `ADD INDEX` operation is accelerated, you can execute the [`ADMIN SHOW DDL JOBS`](/sql-statements/sql-statement-admin-show-ddl.md#admin-show-ddl-jobs) statement to see whether `ingest` is displayed in the `JOB_TYPE` column.

 <CustomContent platform="tidb">

 > **Warning:**
->
-> Acceleration of `ADD INDEX` and `CREATE INDEX` is an experimental feature.
-It is not recommended that you use it in production environments.
 >
 > Currently, this feature is not compatible with [PITR (Point-in-time recovery)](/br/backup-and-restore-overview.md).
 When using index acceleration, you need to ensure that there are no PITR log backup tasks running in the background.
 Otherwise, unexpected behaviors might occur, including:
 >